PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-13 18:51:10
+Last updated: 2024-04-13 18:52:51
-Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar
+Random Quote: My only aim is to take many lives.
+The more the better I feel. -